MAPPON6766/Vic-3-state_region-modding-tool/README.md

  * Do NOT change the name of text files in state_regions and raw_data
  * Follow CORRECTLY input.xlsx format.

+ # Known Issues
+  * Program do NOT run properly when you added capped resources in the state with no capped resouces originally.

  # pre-Installation via python
  This program used `openpyxl` library.
 You should download the libray before use python file. : `pip install openpyxl`